d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 Power:
 \rgs

-Practical Importance:
+Practical importance:
 \rgs

 #### Notes {-}

-Fill in the following table with whether the decision was correct or not and if not, what type of error was made.
+Fill in the following table with whether the decision was correct or not, and if not, what type of error was made.
 \begin{center}
 \begin{tabular}{|p{2in}|p{2in}|p{2in}|}
 \hline
  & \multicolumn{2}{|c|}{\textbf{Test conclusion (based on data)}} \\ \hline
- \textbf{Truth (unknown)} & Reject null hyp. & Fail to reject null hyp. \\ \hline Null hyp. is true && \\
+ \textbf{Truth (unknown)} & Reject null hyp. & Fail to reject null hyp. \\ \hline
- Alt. hyp. is true (null hyp. is false) & & \\
+ $H_0$ is true && \\
    & & \\
    & & \\ \hline
-   Non-random sample && \\
+ $H_A$ is true ($H_0$ is false)  && \\
-   (or other sampling bias) & & \\
    & & \\
    & & \\ \hline
 \end{tabular}
 \end{center}

 \rgs

-How are significance level and type I error rate related?
+How are the significance level and type I error rate related?
 \rgs

-How are significance level and type II error rate related?
+How are the significance level and type II error rate related?
 \rgs